GeorgeCodeHub/GeorgeCodeHub/README.md

 ## Hi there 👋 I'm George Karampelas

-a full stack web engineer and machine learning practitioner in Athens, Greee eager to always learn and work with new technologies.
+a full stack web engineer and machine learning practitioner in Athens, Greece eager to always learn and work with new technologies.

 - 🔭 I’m currently working on ML web apps
 - 🌱 I’m currently learning React Native, Pytorch